-Total Fat, Saturated Fat and Trans Fats
+Total Fat, Saturated Fat, Trans Fats & Cholesterol

 You’ll notice that there is a percentage of your daily value figure on the label, to help you work this out.
-This is based on a 2000 calorie diet per day, if you are smaller and less physically active, you may need less calories than this to maintain a healthy weight.
+This is based on a 2000 calorie diet per day, if you are smaller and less physically active, you may need fewer calories than this to maintain a healthy weight.

 Sugar on food labels is also important to note.
-We should all limit the amount of added sugars in food.
-Added sugars are added in production, and an excess of these can contribute to weigh gain and increase the risk of metabolic disease.
+We should limit the amount of added sugars in our food.
+According to the American Heart Association, we should limit our intake of added sugars to 25 grams for women and 36 grams for men per day.
 The new FDA labels will list the amount of added sugar a food contains, to make choosing healthier options easier.
-Don’t forget, sugar is often called other things-generally, any ingredients ending in “ose” (for example dextrose, fructose), or any syrups are sugars.
-Try to avoid these foods if possible.
-For more information on types of sugar click here.
+Don’t forget that sugar is often called other things-generally, any ingredients ending in “ose” (for example dextrose, fructose), or any syrups are sugars.
+Get more information on types of sugar >>

-Calcium, Iron, Vitamins A and C
+Calcium, Iron, Vitamins A & C